 Herbs that do well in containers

-Easy perennial herbs for the beginner
+Easy perennial herbs for the medicinal herb garden

 These herbs thrive in cooler climates with partial sun to full sun.
 All are hardy to zone 4 and to zone 3 with reliable snow cover.
+These are easy to grow herbs for your medicinal herb garden or to tuck into a corner of your perennial bed.
+You might even consider reserving an area of your vegetable garden for perennial vegetables.

 - Anise Hyssop